fedidat/HexoSite/source/_posts/453-better-analytics.md

 Let's start with the most correct solution: server-side access log analytics with [GoAccess](https://goaccess.io/).
 It is an excellent piece of software done right.

-Installing the latest package from their repo is simple (otherwise look [here](https://goaccess.io/download):
+Installing the latest package from their repo on Debian is simple (otherwise look [here](https://goaccess.io/download)):

 ``` bash
 echo "deb http://deb.goaccess.io/ $(lsb_release -cs) main" | sudo tee -a /etc/apt/sources.list.d/goaccess.list